The Uninformed Investor: “This stock is so cheap! The current stock price is only $0.50!”.

 Cheat Sheet: This tab lists Valuation ratios and formulas used to calculate each ratio.

 [Example] Calculator: You can use this tab to calculate all the ratios discussed for any business by manually entering the financials required in designated cells colored in yellow under the "Required Data" section.

-You can make a copy of the Google Spreadsheet by clicking File > Make a copy from the menu or by using the Copy Google Spreadsheet Template link below:
+You can make a copy of the Google Spreadsheet by using the Copy Google Spreadsheet Template link below:

 You can also download the spreadsheet template to Excel.